FIWARE/tutorials.Step-by-Step/docs/roles-permissions.md

 <h3>UUIDs within Keyrock</h3>

-All ids and tokens within **Keyrock** are subject to change.
-The following values will need to be amended when querying for records .Record ids use Universally Unique Identifiers - UUIDs.
+All IDs and tokens within **Keyrock** are subject to change.
+The following values will need to be amended when querying for records .Record IDs use Universally Unique Identifiers - UUIDs.

 | Key                    | Description                                                                    | Sample Value                                              |